 Back at Hudson's Hickory House again, a beloved local BBQ restaurant.
-Please enjoy this photo documentation of our latest Christmas Lunch!
+Please enjoy this photo documentation of our very first Christmas Lunch!

 This is the first event to be fully recorded on my new(ish) camera, a Panasonic Lumix DMC-FZ300.
 Although not the latest technology (which is what made it affordable), being initially released on July 16, 2015, it is still quite impressive, and apparently they are still making them.
 They are available everywhere for around $450 (mine was $447.99, plus tax from B&H).